Do you need help? Please call us at (877) 376-6323.

 The purple color that enhances the quartz is caused by the presence of manganese in these hot solutions that flooded the cavities in the uplifted peaks millions of years ago.
 The more valuable darker colors reflect higher manganese content.
 The value is also dependent upon its clarity or lack of foreign material in the solution as it was being deposited.

-Amethyst does occur elsewhere in the stab but not in the quality or quantity that has been discovered here.
+Amethyst does occur elsewhere in the state but not in the quality or quantity that has been discovered here.
 Arizona is probably the only state in the U.S. which produces top quality stones, according to Ken Phillips Chief Engineer for the Arizona Department of Mines and Mineral Resources Department.
 He further says, “The best amethyst from the Four Peaks mine is considered to be as good as that found anywhere in the world.”

 Another reference book, Mineralogy in Arizona, states, “Superb gem-quality amethyst of a rich, red-violet color was produced from the Four Peaks mine and rivals the best Siberian material which is the standard of the gem trade.”